Palliative Care Helps You Live With Heart Failure

 How to Get Palliative Care

-If you are or a loved one are living with CHF, ask your doctor for a palliative care referral.
+If you are or a loved one are living with heart failure, ask your doctor for a palliative care referral.
 Palliative care is available in most hospitals and it is growing quickly in outpatient clinics.
 In some areas, palliative care teams are available for home visits.
 You can also search this Provider Directory for palliative care resources in your area.

 COVID-19 Safety Reminder